LLaVA and LLaVA-1.5 Explained

 Microsoft has recently entered the realm of multimodal models with the introduction of LLaVA, a groundbreaking solution that combines a vision encoder and Vicuna to enable visual and language comprehension.
 LLaVA showcases impressive chat capabilities, rivaling Open AI’s multimodal GPT-4, and sets a new benchmark for state-of-the-art accuracy in Science QA.

-The convergence of natural language and computer vision has led to significant advancements in the field of artificial intelligence.
-While fine-tuning techniques have greatly improved the performance of large language models (LLMs) in handling new tasks, the application of these methods to multimodal models remains relatively unexplored.
-The research paper titled "Visual Instruction Tuning" introduces an innovative approach called LLAVA (Large Language and Vision Assistant) that leverages the power of GPT-4, initially designed for text-based tasks, to create a new paradigm of multimodal instruction-following data that seamlessly integrates textual and visual components.
+The research paper "Visual Instruction Tuning" introduces an innovative approach called LLAVA (Large Language and Vision Assistant).
+It leverages the power of GPT-4, initially designed for text-based tasks, to create a new paradigm of multimodal instruction-following data that seamlessly integrates textual and visual components.

 What is Visual Instruction Tuning?